Table of Contents

 Single consumer diagram

-This scheme applies to sites including:
+This diagram applies to sites comprising:

 - A single consumer